 Soaking up the backcountry views on Eagle Peak’s orange granite

-Located near Descanso and surrounded by the Cleveland National Forest, Eagle Peak offers similar thrills to those on El Cajon, but with a much shorter approach.
+Located near Descanso and surrounded by the Cleveland National Forest, Eagle Peak offers similar thrills to El Cajon, but with a much shorter approach.
 What’s interesting is you actually take a 45-minute hike down because the parking area is located above the 350-foot wall.
-The granite here is excellent, with climbs ranging from 5.8 to 5.12, and it’s all bolted.
+The granite here is excellent, with climbs ranging from 5.8 to 5.12 (all bolted).

 Eagle Peak is remote.
 There’s no noise or crowds here, only nature and the occasional airplane flying overhead.
 One of the popular routes is called 95 Degrees in the Shade (5.12b), which tells you everything you need to know about summer climbing.
 If you don’t plan for a cloudy day and a cool breeze, your best bet is coming early or hiking through the midday heat to hit the walls in the shade.

 When I’m working with beginner climbers, my go-to spots are Dixon Lake and Mission Trails.
-These areas are perfect for teaching TR skills and drilling the fundamentals.
+These areas are both close to San Diego and ideal for intro rock climbing lessons like teaching TR skills and drilling the fundamentals.

-Dixon Lake has been a popular outcrop since the 70s, in no small part to its 2-minute approach from the car park.
-While the wear and tear is notable, the cracks and faces that have remained clean offer perfect training grounds for aspiring rock climbers.
-Unfortunately, Dixon Lake doesn’t take more than 20 people, so it works on a first-come, first-served basis.
-Sometimes we strike out.
+Dixon Lake has been a popular outcrop since the 70s, in no small part to its 2-minute approach from the parking.
+While the wear and tear is notable, the cracks and faces that have remained clean offer prime training grounds for aspiring rock climbers.
+Unfortunately, Dixon Lake doesn’t take more than 20 people, and works on a first-come, first-served basis.
+Sometimes you’ll strike out here.

-In contrast, the brilliant Mission Trails is one of the largest urban parks in the country and you’ll always find a space here.
-Plus it’s just a 20-minute drive from downtown.
+In contrast, the brilliant Mission Trails is one of the largest urban parks in the country and it’s just a 20-minute drive from downtown.

 The granite is the smooth, slippery kind that does wonders for your footwork.
-Around half of the climbs are trad or mixed, but even on trad routes most anchors are bolted, which means a quick setup for us guides and those wanting to toprope.
-Another plus is that you can reach the top from the backside.
+Around half of the climbs are trad or mixed, but most anchors are bolted which means a quick setup for us guides and those wanting to toprope.
+Another plus is that the top is accessible from the backside.
 With tons of climbing between 5.4 and 5.9, no crag in San Diego lets you knock off as many routes in a single day.

-So about that heat.
-Since Mission Trails faces west it gets a lot of morning shade, making this a very popular year-round climbing destination.
+Now about that San Diego heat.
+Since Mission Trails faces west it gets a lot of morning shade, which makes this a great year-round climbing destination.